arlenawu/election-analysis/README.md

 # election-analysis

 ## Overview of Election Audit
-The Colorado Board of Elections requested an audit for a local congressional election.
-This project calculates the results to determine the winner, and breaks down voter percentages by county and by candidate.
+The Colorado Board of Elections commissioned an audit for a local congressional election.
+This project takes the votes and calculates the results to determine the winner, and breaks down voter percentages by county and by candidate.
+Results are output into a .txt file.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.9.5, Visual Studio Code 1.56.2

 ## Election-Audit Results
-The analysis of the election shows that:
+The analysis of the election were output into the file [election_analysis.txt](Analysis/election_analysis.txt).
+The results are as follows:

 - Total votes cast: 369711